Joseph Racinsky

 Joseph Racinsky is a Canadian politician who was elected to the Legislative Assembly of Ontario in 2025, representing the riding of Wellington—Halton Hills.
 He is a member of the Progressive Conservative Party of Ontario.

-Prior to being elected to the legislature, Racinsky served as a town councillor in Halton Hills, and was the youngest councillor ever elected.
-At the age of 23, Racinsky is currently the youngest MPP serving in the legislature, succeeding fellow PC MPP Sam Oosterhoff.
+Prior to being elected to the legislature, Racinsky served as a town councillor in Halton Hills, and was the youngest councillor ever elected to the Halton Hills council.
+Elected to the legislature at twenty-three years of age, Racinsky succeeded associate energy minister Sam Oosterhoff as the baby of the house in the 44th Parliament.